ryanshepps/website/content/coop_work_reports/valueconnect.md

 `alias`

-- I use git aliases to visually show code differences on the screen that I make commit messages.
-Now I can see exactly what I’m committing has I’m writing the commit message.
+- I use Git aliases to visually show code differences on the screen that I make commit messages.
+Now I can see exactly what I’m committing as I’m writing the commit message.

 ```
 update content styles